barryclark/jekyll-now/Real-Estate-Photography.md

 I can capture both your property, and the view from your property in a single photo by using the Panoramic Mode on my drone.
 This holds the position of the drone while the drone takes a serious of photos from different angles and stiches them together.

-* Check out my [**Landscape Photography blog post**](https://murdockfpv.github.io/First-6-Months-As-A-Drone-Pilot/) for more photos I took.
+* For more of my photos, check out my [**Landscape Photography blog post**](https://murdockfpv.github.io/First-6-Months-As-A-Drone-Pilot/)

 > I am a carpenter, and the photos on this page are from a ten minute flight session while I was on my lunch break.
-These photos are of the only real estate property where I've been given permission to fly and capture photos and keep them in my portfolio, so even though I only had 10 minues to fly I was still super greatful.
+These photos are of the only real estate property where I've been given permission to fly and capture photos and keep them in my portfolio, so even though I only had ten minues to fly I was still super greatful.
 Let me use all 3 batteries (90 minutes) on my drone at your location, and I can get excellent photos of your property!
 Thank you

-* If you have reached this page, you have heard of me through word of mouth and already have my contact information.
-I'm not comfortable posting my cell phone number on the internet, I get enough robo-calls as it is.
-Please text me or call and leave a message if you are interested in these services.
-Thank you for your interest.
+* If you have reached this page, you have heard of me through word of mouth and you already have my contact information.
+Please text me or call and leave a message, to begin arranging my services. _**Thank you for your interest.**_

 ___